 - Performance tier is the level used for the fast access to the data.
-It consists of one or more backup repositories called performance extents.
+It consists of one or more backup repositories or object storage repositories called performance extents.

 For more information, see Performance Tier.

 - Capacity tier is an additional level for storing data that needs to be accessed less frequently.
 However, you still can restore your data directly from it.
-The capacity tier consists of one cloud-based or on-premises object storage repository called capacity extent.
+The capacity tier consists of cloud-based or on-premises object storage repositories called capacity extent.

 For more information, see Capacity Tier.

 - Archive tier is an additional level for archive storage of infrequently accessed data.
-Applicable data from the capacity tier can be transported to the archive tier.
+Applicable data can be transported ether from the capacity or archive tier.
 For restore from the archive tier, data must undergo preparation process.